majofi/python-exercises-V1/2_Python-Basics/2.1_Introduction/README.md

 * object(s): Any object what we want to output on the screen, including text, numbers or variables.
 * sep=separator: A way to specify how to separate objects.
 This is an optional parameter, and we will see examples in a while.

-Note that if we want to print text on the screen we can use single or double quotes.
+Note, if we want to print text on the screen we can use single or double-quotes.
 We always need to be consistent.

 Let's see an example:
 ```bash